 Thanks to their more efficient use of energy, infrared saunas do not need to get as hot as their traditional counterpart.
 Hence, the typical operating range of an infrared sauna is between 110°F and 130°F, with most units having a maximum temperature limit that rarely exceeds 140°F.

-Why You Should Consider Choosing an Home Infrared Sauna Over Traditional Options?
+Why You Should Consider Choosing a Home Infrared Sauna?

 While traditional saunas gradually heat the air around the user, infrared units use radiant energy to heat your body up from the inside out.
 Hence, infrared saunas get you warm faster than their traditional opponents.